-17.2 Jobs
+15.2 Jobs

-The Jobs tab allows you to configure the types of modules that are allowed to be used by Tower's Ad Hoc Commands feature, set limits on the number of jobs that can be scheduled, define their output size, and other details pertaining to working with Jobs in Tower.
+The Jobs tab allows you to configure the types of modules that are allowed to be used by the controller's Ad Hoc Commands feature, set limits on the number of jobs that can be scheduled, define their output size, and other details pertaining to working with Jobs in the controller.

-- 1. From the left navigation bar, hover over the Settings () icon and select Jobs or click the Jobs tab from the Settings screen. - 2.
+- 1. From the left navigation bar, click Settings from the left navigation bar and select Jobs settings from the Settings screen. - 2.
 Set the configurable options from the fields provided.
-Click the tooltip icon next to the field that you need additional information or details about.
-Refer to the Isolated Instance Groups section for details about configuring durations for isolated instance groups.
+Click the tooltip 2 icon next to the field that you need additional information or details about.
 Refer to the Ansible Galaxy Support section for details about configuring Galaxy settings.